Is it safe to travel to Skiathos and Skopolos?

 What are the transfers like?

 Local protocols are followed and where group transport is provided, only 65% capacity is allowed in a vehicle.
 Private transfers will be provided with two people using a seven-seat vehicle and four people using an eight- or nine-seat vehicle.
 Numbers can exceed this where proof of immediate family relationship is provided (e.g. parents and children).
 Careful cleaning of surfaces and all contact points in vehicle interiors takes place after each transfer and a careful and complete clean and disinfection takes place after each working day.
 A face mask must be worn by all people in the vehicle.

 Generally, hotels currently have a check in time of 3pm and check out of 11am to allow for extra cleaning to take place after each guest leaves.
 Hotel rooms will be thoroughly disinfected and cleansed as per local protocols.
 Most hotels are offering outdoor and keyless check in to reduce contact.
 Most hotels also prefer electronic payments (credit or debit cards) rather than cash.
 Members of the hotel’s staff may be wearing gloves and will wear a face mask.

 Do I need to quarantine in the UK on my return from Skiathos or Skopolos?

-At present, the FCDO advises that UK nationals returning from Skiathos or Skopolos do not need to quarantine back in the UK.
+The FCDO advises that UK nationals returning from Skiathos or Skopolos need to quarantine for 14 days on their return to the UK.